 - support yourself in a job learning how to pay bills, cook, clean, etc.

 - travel and learn to speak a language fluently

 - try a risky career choice – like acting, music

-- take classes online in coding, SEO, literature, philosophy so you can take more advanced courses if you decide to attend college
+- take classes online; take more advanced courses if you decide to attend college

 You could say, all you’ve lost is time, but you haven’t lost any time.
 For one, you can make up the year by taking more classes in college and graduate in three years.
 For the second part – you will know what it’s like to apply for a job and to support yourself.
 If you ultimately decide to attend college, you will have a better understanding of what skills you need.
 Also you will have more confidence and maturity, and you will have lots of stories to tell.